 diverse street in Athens.

 and the Gazi, Athens newest center of nighttime activity.
-But for me Psiri is still the place to be and the southeast corner of the neighborhood is the corner of Athinas Street and Ermou right where the entrance to the new metro station and the neo-classic restored building on the corner, and the Hotel A is for Athens with its cafe and spectacular view of the square and the Acropolis.
+But for me Psiri is still the place to be.
+The southeast corner of the Psiri neighborhood is the corner of Athinas Street and Ermou right where the entrance to the new metro station and the neo-classic restored building on the corner, and the Hotel A is for Athens with its cafe and spectacular view of the square and the Acropolis.
 A couple streets down Ermou is Ag Theklas Street, home to Lord Byron's Maid of Athens and the shop of Melissinos, the Poet-Sandal-Maker whose family has been making sandals and shoes for generations.

 joke that this is where the Albanians buy their shoes and clothing but the truth is that everyone shops here, Greeks, immigrants and even well-informed tourists.

-When we were kids Athinas street was this forbidden area that attracted us as forbidden areas do.
-The peripteros, the kiosks that line Athinas selling newspapers, gum, sodas, contraceptives, cigarettes, bus tickets, mineral water, umbrellas, and other everyday items, to us seemed somehow more sinister than even those on
+When we were kids Athinas street was a forbidden area that attracted us as forbidden areas do.
+The peripteros, the kiosks that line Athinas selling newspapers, gum, sodas, contraceptives, cigarettes, bus tickets, mineral water, umbrellas, and other everyday items, to us seemed somehow more sinister than even

 stands whenever something happens where everyone needs the same item and they need it now.
 For example when Greece switched to the Euro in 2002, suddenly there were little stands all over Athinas street where you could by calculators that automatically converted the drachma to Euros.
 When Greece wins a big game you will find Greek flags.
-On clean Monday you will find kites.
+On Kathari Deftera (Clean Monday) you will find kites.

 The trees that line Athinas Street are Jacarandas which are not native to Greece.
-That does not seem to bother them and when they blossom, which seems like always they are a beautiful mauve color and are now one of the things Athinas Street is known for.
+That does not seem to bother them and when they blossom in the late spring they are a beautiful mauve color and are now one of the things Athinas Street is known for.
 Athinas

 from Crete.
 The other was the Flisvos which is now a student-type